AdobeDocs/commerce-operations.en/help/installation/prerequisites/search-engine/configure-apache.md

 # Configure Apache for your search engine

-{{%include /help/_includes/web-server-communication.md}}
+{{$include /help/_includes/web-server-communication.md}}

 ## Set up a proxy

 >[!NOTE]
 >
 >OpenSearch support has been added in 2.4.4.
 OpenSearch is a compatible fork of ElasticSearch.
 All instructions to configure ElasticSearch 7 apply to OpenSearch.
-See [Migrate ElasticSearch to OpenSearch](https://experienceleague.adobe.com/docs/commerce-operations/upgrade-guide/prepare/opensearch-migration.html) for more information.
+See [Migrate ElasticSearch to OpenSearch](../../../upgrade/prepare/opensearch-migration.md) for more information.

 This section discusses how to configure Apache as an *unsecure* proxy so that Adobe Commerce or Magento Open Source can use a search engine running on this server.
 This section does not discuss setting up HTTP Basic authentication; that is discussed in [Secure communication with Apache](#secure-communication-with-apache).